Training > System Administration > Essentials of Linux System Administration (LFS201-JP) + LFCS-JP Exam Bundle

 Who Is It For

 The Linux Foundation Certified System Administrator (LFCS) certification is ideal for candidates early in their Linux system administration or open source career.
-The topics covered in the Linux Foundation System Administration course are directly aligned with the knowledge domains tested by the Linux Foundation Certified Systems Administrator (LFCS) exam.

 read less read more